Now, I think Gloria Allred has shown up for her press conference.

 Right?

-Well, where does this stuff stop?
+Where does this stuff stop?

-You want to hear 'em?
+You want to hear them?

 She doesn't want to sue.

-It happened fourteen years ago.
+It happened 14 years ago.

-Instead of going into the offices, he suddenly reached over and he put his hand on my leg under my skirt and reached for my genitals.
+Instead of going into the offices, he suddenly reached over and he put his hand on my leg, under my skirt, and reached for my genitals.

 I was very, very surprised and very shocked.

-I said, What are you doing?
+I said, what are you doing?

-Uh you know I have a boyfriend.
+You know I have a boyfriend.

 This isn't what I came here for.

-Mr. Kane said, You want a job, right?
+Mr. Kane said, you want a job, right?

 I asked him to stop, and he did.